mrkkrp/markkarpov.com/post/watercolor-palette.md

 * With my old Sennelier palette I always had to add something (most often **burnt sienna**) to my greens to make them less acid and obvious.
 I wanted to be able to mix nice usable greens from just 2 components.
-To manage that I decided that I needed yet much warmer yellow, this is how I ended up including **hansa yellow deep**.
+To manage that I decided that I needed an even warmer yellow, this is how I ended up including **hansa yellow deep**.
 * I added **quinicridone gold** as my 4th yellow still trying to follow the 4 by 4 by 4 principle.